-We have never declared or paid cash dividends on our capital stock.
+Since becoming a C corporation, we have never declared or paid cash dividends on our capital stock.
 We currently intend to retain all available funds and any future earnings for use in the operation of our business and do not anticipate paying any cash dividends in the foreseeable future.